Woodworking Home Page Next Item Previous Item Bedroom Plesums Home Page

 Construction details for headboard

 The height of the headboard at the ends - at the legs - is about 40 inches.
 The center of the headboard is about 6 inches higher.
-A headboard is normally attached to the metal bed frame, which is about the same width as the mattress and box springs (60 inches for a queen size bed) so the overall width of the headboard is about 60 inches.
+A headboard without a footboard is normally attached to a metal bed frame, which is about the same width as the mattress and box springs (60 inches for a queen size bed) so the overall width of the headboard is about 60 inches.

 The bottom of the headboard needs to be low enough so that pillows cannot escape from the bed - someplace about 22 to 28 inches above the floor.
 This headboard goes down to about 17 inches above the floor (see below).